ma7moudShaaban/Penetration-Testing/Android/SSL Pinning/README.md

 1. Open the application in **jadx-gui**.
 2. Search for the keyword **'trust'** in the decompiled Java code.
 3. Inspect the results to confirm the presence and implementation of the `TrustManager` class.

+- We can abuse the Trust Manager to trust our certificate `burp` using frida scripts e.g. multiple-unpinner frida script.